Nilhcem/mobilization-2016/README.md

-# droidcon Vienna 2016 Conference App
+# Mobilization 2016 Conference App

-Sample app for the "2016 Android Developer Toolbox" talk at droidconAT
+Sample app for the "2016 Android Developer Toolbox" talk at Mobilization VI, Łódź

 ## Features

-![droidconat2016 Android screenshots][]

 * See all sessions
 * Manage your schedule